emma-community/emma-backstage-plugins/docs/getting-started.md

 This basic app structure will serve as the foundation for integrating the emma plugins.

-## Step 2: Install the emma frontend plugin
+## Step 2: Install the emma plugin

 The first plugin we’ll integrate is emma, the frontend plugin that allows you to visualize and interact with cloud service data.
 To install emma in your newly created app, you need to add the plugin’s package to the frontend.